sathyamoorthi/brackets-html-tag-highlight/README.md

 [Brackets](https://github.com/adobe/brackets) is an open-source code editor built with the web for the web.

 This extension will help to highlight start and end tags in HTML document.
+Use Alt + J to switch between start and end tags.

 BETA
 ----